-Chinese Checkers is a board game in which the player strives to be the first to move a set of stones or marbles from his/her home position to the opposite position of a pitted 6-pointed star, using single jumps or moves.
+Chinese Checkers is a game in which the player strives to be the first to move a set of stones or marbles from his/her home position to the opposite position of a pitted 6-pointed star, using single jumps or moves.
 The main idea behind the game is to beat all your opponents by clearing the most number of pieces from the board.
-Chinese checkers is different from ordinary checkers in the sense that in ordinary checkers, the player can only make a single move in the forward direction.
+Chinese checker is different from ordinary checkers in the sense that in ordinary checkers, the player can only make a single move in the forward direction.
 However, in Chinese checkers successive moves or jumps are allowed wherever possible and in whichever direction.

 The board in Chinese checkers is shaped like a star with six points.
 Each point on the star forms a triangle that consists of ten holes, with four holes on each side.
 The board’s interior is shaped like a hexagon and each side consists of five holes.
 Each triangle has a different colour and there are six sets of ten pegs with the corresponding colours.